polkadot-developers/substrate-developer-hub.github.io/docs/development/module/errors.md

 ## Error Handling

 The Rust programming language distinguishes between recoverable and unrecoverable errors.
-Recoverable errors have logic which dictate what should happen if an error condition is reached.
-These kinds of errors are represented in Rust by a `Result` type, which can return `Ok` or `Err`.
+Recoverable errors have logic which dictates what should happen if an error condition is reached.
+These kinds of errors are represented in Rust by the `Result` type, which can return `Ok` or `Err`.
 Unrecoverable errors, also known as a _panic_, are always the symptom of bugs.

 It is important that you review [error